 A year ago, the leading automakers — BMW, Daimler, Ford and the Volkswagen Group with Audi and Porsche had announced a high-power charging (HPC) network in Europe.
 Today, the JV has been given the name ‘IONITY’.

-The companies announced that a total of 20 stations will be opened to the public this year, located on major roads in Germany, Norway and Austria, at intervals of 120 km, through partnerships with Tank & Rast, Circle K and OMV.
+The companies announced that a total of 20 stations will be opened to the public this year, located on major roads in Germany, Norway and Austria, at intervals of 120 km (75 mi), through partnerships with Tank & Rast, Circle K and OMV.
 Through 2018, the network will expand to more than 100 stations, each one enabling multiple customers, driving different manufacturer cars, to charge their vehicles simultaneously.

 “The first pan-European HPC network plays an essential role in establishing a market for electric vehicles.
 IONITY will deliver our common goal of providing customers with fast charging and digital payment capability, to facilitate long-distance travel,” said Hajesch.

 With a capacity of up to 350 kW per charging point, the network will use the European charging standard Combined Charging System to significantly reduce charging times compared to existing systems.
-The brand-agnostic approach and Europe-wide distribution is expected to help make electrified vehicles more appealing.
+The brand-agnostic approach and Europe-wide distribution are expected to help make electrified vehicles more appealing.

-The JV said, choosing the best locations takes into account of potential integration with existing charging technologies and IONITY is negotiating with existing infrastructure initiatives, including those supported by the participating companies as well as political institutions.
+The JV said, choosing the best locations takes into account of a potential integration with existing charging technologies and IONITY is negotiating with existing infrastructure initiatives, including those supported by the participating companies as well as political institutions.
 The investment underlines the commitment that the participating manufacturers are making in electric vehicles and relies on international co-operation across the industry.